ekliao/EricLiaoDigitalGarden/src/site/notes/Obsidian plugin - Annotator (PDF).md

 {"dg-publish":true,"permalink":"/obsidian-plugin-annotator-pdf/","noteIcon":"2","created":"","updated":""}
 ---

-This seems a cool tool I've been searching for to highlight and annotate a PDF file in OB.
+This seems a cool tool.
+I've been searching for a consistent and habit-forming way to highlight and annotate a PDF file in Obsidian.

 #project/learn-by-doing
 #project/completed
-- Requires a new OB file/note pointing to the PDF
+- Requires a new OB file/note pointing to the PDF (as attachment)
 - Add frontmatter
 	- `annotation-target:<pdf-file-name-including-extension-dot-pdf`
 	 - [Clip](https://youtube.com/clip/Ugkxo50smJxJAAF5F-SxhnAsN2FGYklE5D0i)